 Here guidance is given on the path of life that one should follow.
 Keep the company of the pious and those who remind one of Allah Ta'ala.

 "O my son!
 Be it anything equal to the weight of a grain of mustard seed, be it in a rock, or in the heavens or in the earth, Allah will bring it forth.
 Verily, Allah is Subtle (in bringing out that grain), Well-Aware (of its place).”
 (Surah 31 Verse 16)

 This verse emphasizes to us that even small deeds, good or bad will receive its reward or punishment and all will be brought out by Allah Ta'ala on the Day of Judgment.
 Hence we should be vigilant about our words and ways and be more careful of the consequences of our behavior.

-7. Establish prayer - "O my son!
+"O my son!
 Establish Salah and offer it with perfection, enjoin good acts, and forbid people from wrongdoing and vice - and bear with patience whatever befalls you.
 Verily!
-These are some of the important commandments ordered by Allah with no exemption.”
-(Surah 31 Verse 17)
+These are important commandments (ordered by Allah) (Surah 31 Verse 17)